 - > Hybrid Plan: The bill would require that the Public Employees Retirement Board (Board) establish a hybrid plan consisting of both a defined benefit plan and a defined contribution plan.
-Participation in the hybrid plan would be mandatory for new employees hired on or after July 1, 2016.
-Existing members of the System as of June 30, 2016 would be permitted to elect to transfer to the hybrid plan.
+Participation in the hybrid plan would be mandatory for new employees hired on or after July 1, 2018.
+Existing members of the System as of June 30, 2018 would be permitted to elect to transfer to the hybrid plan.
 Both the defined benefit plan and defined contribution plan would be required to include specific benefit provisions, as follows: - 1.
-The defined benefit plan must: - (a) cap annual benefits at 133 percent of the average Social Security wage base during the member's 36 consecutive months of highest compensation; - (b) prohibit purchase of additional service credit; - (c) set employer and employee contribution rates as described below; - (d) provide a monthly service retirement allowance equal to the member's average compensation multiplied by 1 percent for each year of service, for regular members, or 1.5 percent for police officers and firefighters; and
+The defined benefit plan must: - (a) cap annual benefits at 133 percent of the average wage base during the member's 36 consecutive months of highest compensation; - (b) prohibit purchase of additional service credit; - (c) set employer and employee contribution rates as described below; - (d) provide a monthly service retirement allowance equal to the member's average compensation multiplied by 1 percent for each year of service, for regular members, or 1.5 percent for police officers and firefighters;

-- (e) establish a minimum retirement age for unreduced benefits that is the full retirement age of the member under the Social Security Act, for regular members, or 10 years less than Social Security retirement age for police officers and firefighters. - 2.
-The defined contribution plan must: - (a) accumulate contributions in an individual trust account for each member and comply with applicable requirements of federal law for tax-qualified governmental retirement plans; - (b) utilize a third-party administrator selected by the Board; - (c) provide an option for lifetime annuity payments from the plan; - (d) prohibit loans; - (e) require employers to contribute 6 percent of each employee's compensation for regular members, or 9 percent for police officers and firefighters; and require employees to contribute the same percentage of compensation each payroll period; and - (f) permit employees to contribute supplemental amounts to the plan. - Employer Contribution Limits: This bill would limit employer contributions to the defined benefit plan of the hybrid program to 6 percent of an employee's compensation, requiring employees to contribute an amount equal to the actuarially determined rate, less the employer's 6 percent contribution. - Additional Contributions from Local Governments: This bill would require that the Board annually determine and report the estimated amount of unfunded liability of the System that is attributable to members employed by the State and the amount attributable to members of each public employer that is a local government, respectively.
+- (e) establish a minimum retirement age for unreduced benefits that is the full retirement age of the member under the Social Security Act, for regular members, or 10 years less than Social Security retirement age for police officers and firefighters; and - (f) provide for survivor, disability, early retirement benefits, and cost-of-living adjustments similar to those currently provided by the System. - 2.
+The defined contribution plan must: - (a) accumulate contributions in an individual trust account for each member and comply with applicable requirements of federal law for tax-qualified governmental retirement plans; - (b) utilize a third-party administrator selected by the Board; - (c) provide an option for lifetime annuity payments from the plan; - (d) prohibit loans; - (e) require employers to contribute 6 percent of each employee's compensation for regular members, or 9 percent for police officers and firefighters; and require employees to contribute the same percentage of compensation as employers each payroll period; and - (f) permit employees to contribute supplemental amounts to the plan. - Employer Contribution Limits: This bill would limit employer contributions to the defined benefit plan of the hybrid program to 6 percent of an employee's compensation, requiring employees to contribute an amount equal to the actuarially determined rate, less the employer's 6 percent contribution. - Additional Contributions from Local Governments: This bill would require that the Board annually determine and report the estimated amount of unfunded liability of the System that is attributable to members employed by the State and the amount attributable to members of each public employer that is a local government, respectively.
 In addition, each public employer that is a local government would be required to contribute an additional 6 percent of compensation on behalf of its employees to reduce the unfunded liability of the System for each year that such unfunded liability exceeds 15 percent.